Man, It’s been a rough week.

 Needless to say, I was pleased.
 After I got settled in and had the phone hooked up, I called Rob.
 I was a non-stop talker.
 I told him about all the cool stuff that was there and about all the things we were going to do.
 I could tell that he was getting fidgety because he kept asking questions.
 We even got to the point of discussing what time it got dark in Atlanta.
 There is about a half hour difference between down there and up North.
 We used the scientific method of, “Is it dark now?
 What about now?”

-After a few weeks of driving around a midnight (because there was so much traffic during the day) and getting to know people, I had really gotten used to it.
+After a few weeks of driving around at midnight (because there was so much traffic during the day) and getting to know people, I had really gotten used to it.
 I had a few friends and was playing tennis like it was nobody’s business.
 I didn’t have a job, so what else was there to do?
 I felt like I was living in a resort.

 At the same time, my parents were planning their big move to Wilmington, NC.
-My sister Laurie had her first child and I guess my parents thought that watching water drip off their cars in the morning was a better idea than scraping ice off of them, like they did up North for all those years.
+My sister Laurie had her first child and I guess my parents thought that watching water drip off their cars in the morning was a better idea than scraping ice off of them, like they did up north for all those years.
 The stars were aligned and they made the jump.
 They broke out of the New York shackles and started moving to North Carolina.

-For the years that I attended Binghamton University and up to the time I moved to Atlanta, my parents took care of my big, beautiful Golden Retriever.
+For the years that I attended Binghamton University and up to the time I moved to Atlanta, my parents took care of my big beautiful Golden Retriever.
 I acquired this hairy beast a few years earlier, while I was attending Westchester Community College.
 It’s funny, because before getting a dog, I really gave no thought to what was going to happen to him for the rest of his life.
 I figured I would give him to my parents after I moved out and that would be that.

 One day, while sitting on the floor (I had no furniture) of my Atlanta apartment, I received a phone call from my mother.
 “Jay, your father is driving a big truck down to the new house in Wilmington and he is bringing your dog with him.” she said.
 I replied, “Oh good, he will really like it in your new house.”
 “No Jay.” she said, “You are going to drive over and get him.
 He is your dog.”

 Well, this came as sort of a surprise to me.
 Why in the world would someone want to hand over a perfectly good dog to someone as irresponsible as I was?
-As my mother put it, she couldn’t bear to see the dog laying on the kitchen floor looking up at her.
+As my mother put it, she couldn’t bear to see the dog lying on the kitchen floor looking up at her.
 His eyes broke her heart.
-She knew that he needed to run in the woods and swim in the river.
+She knew he needed to run in the woods and swim in the river.
 He was a Golden, after all.

 The day my father arrived at the new house in Wilmington, I was there to pick up the beast.
 I made the 7 hour drive and was quite excited to see my dog again.